PBillodeau/patrickbillodeau.com/_posts/2020-12-5-docker-intro.md

 ## Creating custom images with Dockerfiles

-Our faketainer was cool, but a little janky.
-Docker images are created wiht "Dockerfiles."
-Text files that describe, step by step, wha tthe file structure of the container should look like.
+While I think the faketainer is cool, it's a little "hacky."
+Docker images are created with "Dockerfiles."
+Text files that describe, step by step, what the file structure of the container should look like.
 Find out more about [Dockerfiles](https://docs.docker.com/engine/reference/builder/).

 ## Kubernetes